Big pictures of motivic and classical homotopy theories: Abstract

 \section{Abstract}

-Vladimir Voevodsky and Fabien Morel introduced the motivic homotopy theory in the late 90s, which is a theory meant to play the role of algebraic topology, in particular homotopy theory, in the context of algebraic geometry.
-This theory, as proved by Röndigs and Østvær, is connected with Voevodsky's triangulated category of motives.
-This connection is the analogue of the connection between algebraic topology and homological algebra.
-In this paper, we want to understand the big picture of motivic homotopy theory and its connection to motives by comparison to the classical counterpart.
+Motivic homotopy theory is meant to play the role of algebraic topology, in particular homotopy theory, in the context of algebraic geometry.
+As proved by Oliver Röndigs and Paul Arne Østvær, this theory is closely connected to Voevodsky's triangulated category of motives.
+A connection that is the motivic analogue of the connection between algebraic topology and homological algebra.
+In this paper, we try to understand the big picture of motivic homotopy theory and its connection to Voevodsky's motives by comparison to the classical counterpart.